pitt-crc/user-manual/docs/slurm/interactive-jobs.md

 ### The easy way: `crc-interactive`

-The `crc-interactive` command builds the Slurm request for you.
+The `crc-interactive` helper builds the Slurm request for you.
 The simplest invocation grabs the defaults — one core on one SMP node for one hour:

 ```bash